 Student Conduct Hearing Process

-Conduct cases will be managed within the Office of Student Conduct and heard by a Conduct Educator or the University Conduct Council.
+Conduct cases are adjudicated within the Office of Student Conduct and heard by a Conduct Educator or the University Conduct Council (UCC).
 Due to the explicit content and risks involved in such complaints, all conduct cases involving certain acts of violence, certain threats of violence and sexual misconduct will be heard by the Conduct Educator or the University Conduct Council.

-The complainant in cases involving violence, threats of violence, sexual misconduct or abuse, domestic and/or dating violence, or stalking will receive the outcome of the case including pathway projects assigned.
+The Complainant in cases involving violence, threats of violence, sexual misconduct or abuse, domestic and/or dating violence, or stalking will receive the outcome of the case including pathway projects/sanctions assigned.

 The Conduct Educator or the University Conduct Council will hear information related to the case and determine if a violation has occurred.
 If so, they will determine what appropriate accountability measures should take place.
-Decisions of the Council are based on a majority vote of the membership of the Council and shall be based exclusively on the information presented.
-The burden/standard of proof used to determine responsibility is the preponderance of the evidence or 50.01%.
+Decisions of UCC hearings are based on a majority vote of the UCC membership hearing the case and shall be based exclusively on the information presented.
+The burden/standard of evidence used to determine responsibility is the preponderance of the evidence or 50.01%.

-Hearing decisions will be reported in writing to the accused party within five business days.
-In cases involving violence, threats of violence and sexual misconduct, both the complainant and the accused will be notified of the final decision and pathway projects.
-In the case of a sexual misconduct complaint, the complainant and the accused have an opportunity to request an appeal of the outcome of the case.
+Hearing decisions are reported in writing to the Respondent within three business days.
+In cases involving violence, threats of violence and sexual misconduct, both the Complainant and the Respondent will be notified of the final decision and pathway projects/sanctions.
+In the case of a sexual misconduct complaint, the Complainant and the Respondent have an opportunity to request an appeal of the outcome of the case.

-For University Conduct Council hearings, both the complainant and the accused may bring one support person who may attend and advise the student but not present the student’s case.
-The support person has no standing in the proceedings but may provide advice to the respective student in a quiet manner that is not disruptive to the proceedings.
-The student must give the Director of Student Conduct notice in writing of his or her plans to bring a support person at least 24 hours before the start time of the hearing.
+For University Conduct Council hearings, both the Complainant and the Respondent may bring one support person who may attend and support the student but not present the student’s case.
+The support person has no standing in the proceedings and should not be disruptive during the proceedings.
+The student must give the Director of Student Conduct notice in writing of their plans to bring a support person at least 24 hours before the start time of the hearing.